• Skip to primary navigation

 • Paprika – which goes so well with pork.

-• Wholegrain mustard – you can use Dijon mustard or English mustard, but adjust the amount according to the heat of the mustard.
-I have used wholegrain mustard in this recipe, which is quite mild.
+• Wholegrain mustard - you can use Dijon or English mustard instead, but you should adjust the amount according to the heat of the mustard.
+For this recipe, I have used wholegrain mustard which is quite mild.

 • Honey – for sweetness